viatche-slav/FinancialProgram/README.md

 ---

 ## Installation
-To install the project, simply download this repository and execute run.sh.
+To install the project, simply download this repository and execute `run.sh`.
 You should have at least C++ 17 and CMake 3.22 installed.